Interfaces¶

 These classes manage access to geometric information throughout the codebase.

-They work in tandem with celeritas::GeantGeoParams
+They work in tandem with celeritas::GeantGeoParams to associate

 volume identifiers with Geant4 runtime data structures.